 - tartar (n.)

-- "bitartrate of potash" (a deposit left during fermentation), late 14c., from Old French tartre, from Medieval Latin tartarum, from late Greek tartaron "tartar encrusting the sides of wine casks," perhaps of Semitic origin.
+- "bitartrate of potash" (a deposit left during fermentation), late 14c., from Old French tartre, from Medieval Latin tartarum, from late Greek tartaron "tartar encrusting the sides of wine casks," perhaps of Semitic origin, but if so the exact source has not been identified.
 The purified substance is cream of tartar.
-The meaning "encrustation on teeth" (calcium phosphate) is first recorded 1806.
+Used generally in 17c. of encrustations from liquid contact; specific meaning "encrustation on teeth" (calcium phosphate) is first recorded 1806.

 Irish soldier (shouting from within the brush): I've captured one of the enemy.

 Among the adjectival forms that have been used are Tartarian (16c.), Tartarous (Ben Jonson), Tartarean (17c.); Byron's Tartarly (1821) is a nonce-word (but a good one).
 Tartar sauce is first recorded 1855, from French sauce tartare.

 Captain: Excellent!
 Bring him here.

 Soldier: He won't come.

 Soldier: I would, but he won't let me.